oliverweissl/oliverweissl/README.md

 - 👋 Hi, I’m @oliverweissl
 - 👀 I’m interested in all AI, Blockchain and Finance related stuff
 - 🌱 I’m currently studying AI at the VU Amsterdam
-- 📫 How to reach me o.weissl@student.vu.nl
+- 📫 How to reach me o.weissl@vu.nl

 <!---
 oliverweissl/oliverweissl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.